slaclab/Simple-ZCU208-Example/README.md

 # How to generate the RFSoC .BIT and .XSA files

-1) Setup Xilinx PATH and licensing (if on SLAC AFS network) else requires Vivado install and licensing on your local machine
+1) Setup Xilinx PATH and licensing (if on SLAC S3DF network) else requires Vivado install and licensing on your local machine

 ```bash
 $ source Simple-ZCU208-Example/firmware/vivado_setup.sh